Blackboard Collaborate Ultra - What to expect with large attendance events (250+ participants)

 If users attempt to join a session that is full, they will see a message that reads, "Uh oh!
 This session is full." and will have to try again later.
 The individual will not be able to join unless another exits the session.

 Can the limit be increased?

-What should I know about large events before I request an increase?
+What should I know about large events before I configure a Large Scale Session?

 Important considerations regarding Collaborate Ultra large events:

-- Separate sessions are needed for each event as recurring events are not supported.
+- Separate sessions are needed for each large event as recurring events are not supported.

 What to expect during a large event: